Information For Authors

 Conclusion: Expresses the final evaluations of the experience and its achievements.

-Bibliographic references: in alphabetical order, according to the APA system.
+Bibliographic references: in alphabetical order, according to APA Standards, 7th edition. -

 It does not have a rigid structure, but generally includes an introduction, development of the topic and conclusion.
 It does not necessarily have citations or bibliography, although this is highly desirable, but it does require complete information on the speaker (the same as in the article) and the event where the conference was held: name, place and date.